getsolus/ypkg/man/package.yml.5.md

     size of eopkg file(s) due to xz having a hard time compressing pre-compressed gzip files.
 Only enable when it significantly reduces the installed size of a package on disk without sacrificing eopkg size too much.

-* `fatfakeroot` [boolean]

-    By default, this key is disabled.
-By default, fakeroot is only enabled for the "install" and "check" steps due to it's massive performance overhead.
-Enabling, this key will enable fakeroot for all build stages.
-You may want to enable this if you are experiencing strange "Permission Denied" errors in the "build" stage, or when rebuilding a reverse dependency against a package.

 * `debug` [boolean]